Electronic-Innovations/Remote-PI-Logging/README.md

       ./Remote-PI-Logging/CycleEDM.py

+### Cleanup.py

+This program removes older logged data from the **data_backup** and **data_pad** directories.
+It is to be setup in the form of a cronjob and will only removed files should the RPi have less than 2GB of storage remaining.
+This script can also be called manually by:

+    ./Remote-PI-Logging/Cleanup.py

+The cronjob for this task will need to be implemented on a case-by-case basis however a check once a day should be suffcient to ensure that that RPi does not fill up its storage in most cases.
+The following line will need to be added to the Cron tab for this cleanup function to work.

+          30 12 * * *  ./Remote-PI-Logging/Cleanup.py  >> removed.out

+This will perform a check at 12:30pm everyday to ensure the memory has more than 2Gb of space.
+See the Cronjob logging section for more information about the crontab
 ### loggingGit.py

 This is the automated logging script.
 It has several section each have been separated into several subs scripts which are called from this main program.